leyonmarkk/pdsnd_github/README.md

 ### Software Required
 *The only required software for this project is a **programming environment**.
 I used Spyder for my work.*

+### Known Bugs
+*The only known bug is when asking the user if they would like to see 5 more lines of raw data.
+If there is a spelling error in the response from the user, it flags as an invalid input, but does not prompt the user to retry.*